 Best described as the places where nature meets the built environment, Loudoun's open space assets enhance the vibrancy of communities by providing public interaction with nature and opportunities for outdoor activity.
 The County's sense of place and community attractiveness is in large part due to the protection of open spaces that include greenways and trails, parks and recreation, public school sites, and open space easements.
-Property owners have voluntarily put more than 70,000 acres in private conservation easements, and another 3,600 acres of open land is owned by Homeowners Associations.
+Property owners have voluntarily put more than 70,000 acres in private conservation easements, which permanently restrict development on these lands through deed restrictions, and another 3,600 acres of open land is owned and managed by Homeowners Associations.